UNFmontreal/Dcm2Bids/README.md

 ## Output

-dcm2bids creates `sub-<PARTICIPANT>` directories in the output directory (by default the folder where the script is launched).
+dcm2bids creates a `sub-<PARTICIPANT ID>` directory in the output directory (by default the folder where the script is launched).

 Sidecars with one matching description will be convert to BIDS.
 If a file already exists, dcm2bids won't overwrite it.
 You should use the `--clobber` option to overwrite files.

-If a description matches several sidecars, dcm2bids will add the custom label `run-` to the filename.
+If a description matches several sidecars, dcm2bids will add automatically the custom label `run-` to the filename.

-Sidecars with no or more than one matching descriptions are kept in `tmp_dcm2niix` directory.
+Sidecars with no or more than one matching descriptions are kept in `dcm2bids_data` directory.
 Users can review these mismatches to change the configuration file accordingly.

 ## Tools

 #### Helper

-`dcm2bids_helper -d DICOM_DIR`
+`dcm2bids_helper -d DICOM_DIR [-o OUTPUT_DIR]`

 To build the configuration file, you need to have a example of the sidecars.
 You can use `dcm2bids_helper` with the DICOMs of one participant.
-It will launch dcm2niix and save the result inside the `tmp_dcm2bids/dcm2niix-example` of the output directory.
+It will launch dcm2niix and save the result inside the `dcm2bids_data/helper` of the output directory.

 #### Scaffold

 `dcm2bids_scaffold [-o OUTPUT_DIR]`

 Create basic BIDS files and directories in the output directory (by default folder where the script is launched).

+## Usage

+How to launch dcm2bids when you have build your configuration file ?
+First `cd` in your BIDS directory.

+`dcm2bids -d DICOM_DIR -p PARTICIPANT_ID -c CONFIG_FILE`

+If your participant have a session ID:

+`dcm2bids -d DICOM_DIR -p PARTICIPANT_ID -s SESSION_ID -c CONFIG_FILE`

+See `dcm2bids -h` for more informations

 [bids]: http://bids.neuroimaging.io/
 [bids-examples]: https://github.com/INCF/BIDS-examples